 The main terminal, Terminal A of Berlin-Tegel Airport is somehow difficult to navigate and sometimes even finding the exit door proves to be a tough task for many passengers connecting here.
-The terminal has not much capacity and that is why the airport has been extended with terminals C and D. There used to be business lounges only in the Terminal A but luckily a new lounge has been opened at the Terminal C. The Terminal C is the home of many traditional and low-cost airlines so it is likely that you will be departing from this terminal.
+The terminal has not much capacity and that is why the airport has been extended with terminals C and D. There used to be business lounges only in Terminal A but luckily a lounge has been opened at Terminal C. Terminal C is the home of many traditional and low-cost airlines so it is likely that you will be departing from this terminal.

-Terminal C of Berlin Tegel Aiport is not beautiful at all but rather, we would say, it is a big storage hall called as a terminal.
-Luckily, it is easier to navigate there than in the Terminal A. Spending a long layover in the Terminal C would become unpleasant without its new lounge, C-Lounge.
+Terminal C of Berlin Tegel Aiport is one of the worse airports in Europe.
+Nothing to appreciate in terms of design as it is comparable to a big storage hall and is now called an airport terminal.
+Luckily, it is easier to navigate there than in the Terminal A. Spending a long layover in the Terminal C of Berlin-Tegel Airport would become unpleasant without its lounge, C-Lounge.

-C-Lounge: The Lounge in the Terminal C
+C-Lounge: The Lounge in Terminal C

 The Location of C-Lounge

-If you happen to use the right side security checkpoint, you will see the lounge right away after the security check.
+If you happen to use the right-side security checkpoint, you will see the lounge right away after the security check.
 Finding the lounge is then easy and it is located next to Gate C80.

-If you use the other security checkpoint, you will end up to the other end of the departure hall and from there, you need to walk to Gate C80.
-The walking time is only 5 minutes but you need to take stairs up and down.
+If you use the other security checkpoint, you will end up at the other end of the departure hall and from there, you need to walk to Gate C80.
+The walking time is only 5 minutes but you need to take the stairs up and down.
 It is hardly acceptable that there are no elevators.
-Walking long stairs up and down with a heavy luggage may be somehow demanding.
+Walking long stairs up and down with heavy luggage may be somehow demanding.
 Anyway, if you are in normal shape, reaching the lounge in 5 to 10 minutes isn't a too tough task and entering the lounge is then even more rewarding.

 Spotters' Dream Lounge